-- original article by Mike Hedden, Fall 2014
+- original article, Your $10,000 out of province emergency medical coverage, by Mike Hedden, Fall 2014

 MURA has devoted several articles over the past few years to this topic, with a particular focus on the value of the $10,000 out of province emergency medical coverage for retirees.
 These articles can all be found on the MURANews -- Benefits page.
 A further clarification on the $10,000 emergency medical coverage can be found at McMaster retiree $10,000 out of province / country emergency medical coverage.